Posted: 09/19/2013 | September 19th, 2013

-The oil refinery I saw on the way to my apartment rental in Curacao became a harbinger of things to come.
+The oil refinery I saw on the way to my apartment rental in Curaçao was a harbinger of things to come.

 The Caribbean conjures up images of white sand beaches, palm trees, coral reefs, and tropical drinks.
-This summer I planned to travel much of the Caribbean (spoiler alert: I didn’t) and at the top of my list of places to visit was Curacao, located in the Dutch Antilles, a part of Holland, and famous for its casino, nightlife, and similarly named blue liqueur.
+This summer, I planned to travel much of the Caribbean (spoiler alert: I didn’t).
+At the top of my list of places to visit was Curaçao, located in the Dutch Antilles, a part of Holland and famous for its casinos, nightlife, and eponymous blue liqueur.

 Well, right near there is a not-so-wonderful oil refinery blowing black smoke into the air — and it’s very visible from town.

 That refinery set the tone for the week.

 Curaçao was, as we say, “meh.”
 It wasn’t a bad place, but it didn’t blow my mind.
 I left the country indifferent.
 The island’s vibe and I just didn’t mesh.
 I wanted to love it, but as I boarded my flight home, nothing in Curaçao filled me with sadness to be leaving or a desire to stay.